kshivvy/Stock-Prediction-and-Visualization/PROPOSAL.md

 More speficially, this application will read in a dataset of S&P 500 stock prices, and predict its price in the future over different ranges (i.e. 24 hours, 3 days, one week).
 These predictions will be solely based on historical data, will calulate conditional probabilities based on time, and then output the predicted stock price at a given day/time.

 ## GUI
 This will be a windowed application, displaying predicted and actual S&P stock prices as graphs.
-Furthermore, different statitics, such as a confusion matrix and the sizes of the datasets will also be displayed, or at least output to a .txt file.
 The user will have the option to change these settings.

 ## openFramworks
 This project will be an openFrameworks based.
 Since the focus of openFrameworks is on graphics and computer vision, I will potentially utilize [ofxPlotter](https://github.com/yeswecan/ofxPlotter) to plot the graphs.